jitsi/docker-jitsi-meet/README.md

 If you want to enable document sharing via [Etherpad], configure it and run Docker Compose as
 follows: ``docker-compose -f docker-compose.yml -f etherpad.yml up``

-If you want to use jibri too, first configure a host as described in Jitsi Broadcasting Infrastructure configuration section and then run Docker Compose as follows: ``docker-compose -f docker-compose.yml -f jibri.yml up -d`` or to use jigasi too: ``docker-compose -f docker-compose.yml -f jigasi.yml -f jibri.yml up -d``
+If you want to use jibri too, first configure a host as described in JItsi BRoadcasting Infrastructure configuration section and then run Docker Compose as follows: ``docker-compose -f docker-compose.yml -f jibri.yml up -d`` or to use jigasi too: ``docker-compose -f docker-compose.yml -f jigasi.yml -f jibri.yml up -d``